 Presented by and

-The 3rd annual Hackathon at the 2017 Sloan Sports Analytics Conference (presented by ESPN) will bring innovative and analytical minds together to create groundbreaking solutions in the sports industry.
-Participants will develop and propose cutting-edge ideas to a board of industry expert judges from both ESPN and Ticketmaster.
+The 4th annual Hackathon at the 2018 MIT Sloan Sports Analytics Conference will bring innovative and analytical minds together to create groundbreaking solutions in the sports industry.
+Participants will develop and propose cutting-edge ideas to a board of industry expert judges.

-The hackathon will take place on Thursday, March 2nd, the day before the start of the Conference, at 9 am in the Hynes Convention Center (Room 302).
-There will be two divisions for participants- a student division and an open division for professionals with experience in the field of data analytics.
+The Hackathon will take place on Thursday, February 22nd (i.e. the day before the start of the Conference) at 9 am ET.
 Participants will develop creative ideas that advance the application of data analysis and visualization in sports analytics.
-Experts from ESPN’s Sports Analytics Team will provide mentorship throughout the event.
+Experts will provide mentorship throughout the event.
 Participants will present their work in a very brief presentation at the end of the day to a panel of distinguished judges.
-Finalists will be selected to present their ideas during the Conference as well.
-The winner of the student and open divisions will be awarded an all-expenses trip to Ticketmaster HQ in LA.
+Finalists will then be selected to present their ideas during the second day of the conference.

 The application for the 2018 MIT SSAC Hackathon will be available in late 2017.
 Selected participants will be required to register for the conference.

 Please feel free to reach out to firstname.lastname@example.org if you have questions.
 We encourage you to subscribe to our newsletter in order to receive the latest information about the conference.